-Course-based service activities (faculty-led)
+Course-based engagement activities (faculty-led)

 Team-based learning and research projects